peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Parameters:</b>

  * <i>exponent</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
-For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteens place (10b^3, 1000b).
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: A PrecisionContext object.